TITLE 8 SOCIAL SERVICES

 PART 400 RECIPIENT POLICY - WHO CAN BE A RECIPIENT

-8.139.400.1 ISSUING AGENCY: New Mexico Human Services Department
+8.139.400.1 ISSUING AGENCY: New Mexico Health Care Authority.

-8.139.400.2 SCOPE: General public
+8.139.400.2 SCOPE: General public.

-8.139.400.4 DURATION: Permanent
+8.139.400.4 DURATION: Permanent.

-8.139.400.5 EFFECTIVE DATE: February 1, 1995, unless a later date is cited at the end of a section.
+8.139.400.5 EFFECTIVE DATE: July 16, 2024, unless a later date is cited at the end of a section.

 8.139.400.6 OBJECTIVE: Issuance of the revised food stamp program policy manual is intended to be used in administration of the food stamp program in New Mexico.
 This revision incorporated the latest federal policy changes in the food stamp program not yet filed.
 In addition, current policy citations were rewritten for clarification purposes or were simply reformatted.
 Issuance of the revised policy manual incorporated a new format which is the same in all income support division policy manuals.
 A new numbering system was designated so that similar topics in different programs carry the same number.
-The revised format and numbering standards were designed to create continuity among ISD programs and to facilitate access to policy throughout the human services department.
+The revised format and numbering standards were designed to create continuity among ISD programs and to facilitate access to policy throughout the HCA.

 8.139.400.7 DEFINITIONS: [RESERVED]